 UPDATE: Here’s a rush transcript of the press conference.
 When asked about Gitmo and torture and invading Iraq and other things that “have damaged America’s moral standing in the world,” Pres.
 Bush replied, in part:

 Do you remember what it was like right after September the 11th around here?
 In press conferences, in opinion pieces and in stories that sometimes were news stories and sometimes opinion pieces, people were saying, “How come they didn’t see it?
-How come they didn’t connect the dots?”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+How come they didn’t connect the dots?”Liz Cox Barrett is a writer at CJR.

 Do you remember what the environment was like in Washington — I do — when people were hauled in front of Congress and members of Congress were asking questions about, “How come you didn’t know this that or the other?”